 For example, say you have $100 in your checking account.
 On Tuesday, you spend $30 on gas, another $15 at Goodwill, and finally, $110 at the grocery store.
 The bank processes the $110 first, and you are now overdrafted.
 But banks often charge you for each overdraft.
 So rather than getting just one fee for overdrafting, you've now incurred three fees.
 Most banks charge $35 for overdraft fees, so you now owe $105 in fees, more than you originally had in your account.

 Avoid this charge by avoiding overdrafts or by banking with an institution that doesn't charge overdraft fees.

 Overdraft protection is a third option.
 This is a line of credit that the bank will extend to you (with a high-interest rate) up to a certain amount.
 That means the bank will cover expenses, up to a certain amount, after your account hits $0.

 Not all banks charge this fee — we like Chime because it doesn't!Chime Disclosure - Chime is a financial technology company, not a bank.
-Banking services provided by, and debit card issued by, The Bancorp Bank or Stride Bank, N.A.; Members FDIC.
+Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.

 3. The ATM Fee

 There are few things that get my blood boiling like an ATM fee.
 It's a fee that banks charge to get at my own money!
 You're telling me that once I put my money in your bank, you're going to charge me to take it out?
 That's robbery.

 And there are some banks that reimburse you for ATM fees.
 Check out banking with Ally if you're interested in that.